-Where an Appellant or the Assessor wishes to call an expert witness, i.e., a person who has specialized training and expertise in some or all of the issues in the hearing, they will have to "qualify" the expert before the Board will grant the person expert witness status.
+Where an appellant or the assessor wishes to call an expert witness, i.e., a person who has specialized training and expertise in some or all the issues in the hearing, they will have to "qualify" the expert before the board will grant the person expert witness status.
 This will occur at the beginning of that witness' testimony.
-The party calling the witness will get the witness to testify about his/her area of expertise, and then will ask the Board to accept the witness "... as an expert in ... ".
-The other party will then get an opportunity to cross-examine the witness on his/her expertise.
-Once that cross examination is complete, the Board will ask the other party if there is an objection to the acceptance of the witness as an expert.
+The party calling the witness will get the witness to testify about his/her area of expertise, and then will ask the board to accept the witness "...
+As an expert in ... ".
+The other party will then get an opportunity to cross-examine the witness on their expertise.
+Once that cross examination is complete, the board will ask the other party if there is an objection to the acceptance of the witness as an expert.
 If there is an objection, the objections shall be outlined and the parties then can make argument on these points.
 The objecting party might argue, for example, that the witness is not an expert at all, or that the witness's expertise does not support the description of the expertise put forward by the party calling the witness.
-The Board must then decide whether to accept the witness as an expert as requested by the party calling the witness (if appropriate, the Board might limit the description of expertise more narrowly than that put forward).
+The board must then decide whether to accept the witness as an expert as requested by the party calling the witness (if appropriate, the board might limit the description of expertise more narrowly than that put forward).

 The expert will generally give opinion evidence and may also give factual evidence.
 Opinion evidence may be given hypothetically.
-If this is done, the party calling the witness should set out a hypothetical question stating all of the assumptions necessary for the expert to give the opinion.
+If this is done, the party calling the witness should set out a hypothetical question stating all the assumptions necessary for the expert to give the opinion.
 Then that hypothetical question can be applied to the facts of the case.
-Opinion evidence may also be given based on the exper't knowledge of the facts of the case.
-In that event, the expert should describe the factual bases to support his/her conclusions.
+Opinion evidence may also be given based on the expert knowledge of the facts of the case.
+In that event, the expert should describe the factual bases to support their conclusions.